OptMap: Geometric Map Distillation via Submodular Maximization

-Knowing pairwise information for a given function $f$ and set $X$ is equivalent to having a look-up table ($O(1)$ function access) for the value of $f$ given any solution $S$ such that $|S| \leq 2$.
-Using pairwise information, an estimated marginal value can be defined as
+Knowing pairwise information for a given function $f$ and set $X$ is equivalent to having a look-up table for the value of $f$ given any solution $S$ such that $|S| \leq 2$.
+Using pairwise information, the estimated marginal value of element $x \in X$ with respect to any solution $A \subseteq X$ can be defined as

 The pairwise marginal value maintains submodularity and monotonicity of $f$, and \cite{downie2022submodular} proposes an optimistic greedy algorithm which is shown to produce empirically near-optimal results for several submodular maximization problems.
-We are interested in pairwise information as a computationally lightweight means for approximating the marginal value of elements with respect to a solution when such marginal values typically would require expensive computations.
+We use pairwise information in \cref{sec:dynamic_reordering} as a computationally lightweight means for approximating the marginal value of elements with respect to a solution when such marginal values would typically require expensive computations.